ljlm0402/typescript-express-starter/README.md

 In the future, please write down your desired template, questions, and features to be added, and we will try our best to answer and reflect them.

-Thank you very much for your interest in our package.
+Thank you very much for your interest in our package. ( ･∀･)ﾉｼ